 Additionally, poverty creates a barrier to tech devices and, according to a Pew Research study:

-• 97% of Americans who earn over $100k own a smartphone.
+- 97% of Americans who earn over $100k own a smartphone.

-• 87% of Americans earning between $30k and $100k own a smartphone.
+- 87% of Americans earning between $30k and $100k own a smartphone.

-• Only 76% of those in the lowest income brackets own a smartphone.
+- Only 76% of those in the lowest income brackets own a smartphone.

 Similarly, a separate Pew Research Study showed that:

-• 95% of Americans between the ages of 30-49 own a smartphone.
+- 95% of Americans between the ages of 30-49 own a smartphone.

-• 83% of Americans between the ages of 50-64 own a smartphone.
+- 83% of Americans between the ages of 50-64 own a smartphone.

-• But only 61% of older adults over the age of 65 own a smartphone.
+- But only 61% of older adults over the age of 65 own a smartphone.

-By working to improve the digital health literacy of members in these populations, we can work toward improving health equity in all communities
+By working to improve the digital health literacy of members in these populations, we can work toward improving health equity in all communities.

-How Papa is approaching digital health literacy
+How to improve digital health literacy

 One thing we do that seems simple but makes a big difference: Members can request tech help from our Papa Pals.
 Whether it's setting up tech devices, assisting with telehealth appointments, or teaching members how to make video calls to family and friends, our Papa Pals are ready to help.
 In fact, 15% of Papa members request this help when they enroll in Papa.

-Additionally, we support Digital Health Literacy by providing resources for our Papa Pals on how to best help members use health technology.
+Additionally, we support digital health literacy by providing resources for our Papa Pals on how to best help members use health technology.
 Our Papa Pals have been helping members to access telehealth appointments and use apps and other technology since Papa started, and we will continue to equip them with resources that they can use to help increase the digital health literacy of our members.

 Papa Pals can teach members how to register for virtual urgent care using a health care system’s website or app, to register and sign up for prescription care cards, to use apps to fill prescriptions and to use computers to access benefits information so that members are able to use the health tech applications that they need and use most.

-We’re here to help
+Papa's here to help

 Recently, CMS introduced new policies designed to address telehealth disparities, and in 2024 CMS is requiring that all Medicare Advantage enrollees have access to a digital health literacy program.
 At Papa, this is core to our mission and vision.
 Improving digital health literacy and achieving telehealth equity is critical in order to increase access to care, improve health outcomes, and reduce health disparities.